LonamiWebs/Telethon/client/doc/basic/installation.rst

     python -m pip install --upgrade telethon

-Be sure to use lock-files if your project depends on a specific, older version of the library!
+Be sure to use lock-files if your project!
+The above is just a quick way to get started and install Telethon globally.

 Installing development versions